RaghuKA/devops-python/README.md

-# Name
-DevOps pipeline with Python and Flask
+# DevOps pipeline with Python and Flask

-# Description
-This is a DevOps pipeline for a simple web app displaying Todos list.
+This is a DevOps pipeline for a web app displaying Todos list.
 The purpose of this project is to demonstrate how to create a DevOps pipeline using GitHub Actions.

 *	Web app is developed using python and flask
 * Displays Todos list with update (completed or not completed) and delete options
 *	Cloud deployment
 ​
 # Dependencies

 + Flask
 + html
 + css